Kwesi Pratt Jnr

-Kwesi Pratt Jnr (born 7 September 1953) is a Ghanaian journalist and managing editor of the Insight newspaper.
+Dr. Kwesi Pratt Jnr. (born 7 September 1953) is a Ghanaian journalist, and managing editor of the Insight newspaper.
 He was a member of Alliance for Change, the organisers of the 1995 Kume Preko anti-government demonstration.
 He is the founder and owner of the Pan African Television network in Ghana.
 He is also affiliated with the Socialist Movement of Ghana.

+In September 2026, the University of Cape Coast (UCC) conferred an honorary Doctor of Letters (D.Litt.), honoris causa, on Ghanaian journalist and Pan-Africanist Kwesi Pratt Jnr.
+The award was presented following his delivery of the 15th Kwame Nkrumah Memorial Lecture, where he spoke on themes of constitutionalism, development, and Pan-Africanism.

+The university stated that the honorary degree recognized Pratt's decades of contributions to journalism, political education, and Pan-African thought.
+Pratt is a veteran journalist and a coordinating committee member of the Pan-African Progressive Front (PPF).

+The conferment made him an honorary doctorate holder of the University of Cape Coast.

 Politics

 Pratt is a Convention People's Party (CPP) member and has occupied many roles in the party, including his appointment in 2006 as the Publicity committee chairman of the party.

 In 2020, he appealed to the government to instill fear into the public to reduce the impact of the COVID-19 pandemic.

 He recently challenged the wisdom of the government giving up Ghana's gold resources to foreign mining companies to exploit and leave Ghana with little to no returns.